storacha/network-tester/README.md

 * `data/source.csv` - information about the randomly generated source data.
 Each source has an ID that is referenced in other event logs.
 * `data/shards.csv` - information about each shard that is stored to the service as part of an "upload".
-* `data/replications.csv` - information about replication tasks requested for a given shard.
 * `data/uploads.csv` - information about each upload that is performed, i.e. the shards and the DAG root CID.

 ### Retrieval Testing